tajchert/LiveWatch/README.md

 Yup, it is available here: [Google Play](https://play.google.com/store/apps/details?id=pl.tajchert.livewatch)

 If you have any fixes, or upgrades - feel free to create pull request.

+Last thing - thanks go to Cyril Mottier for very nice frames for screenshots of a Wear.